bendtherules/bendtherules.github.com/posts/function-name-binding.md

 2. What about INSIDE scope?
 From the previous snippet, it seems like we are indeed able to call it using `hello()` within the function.
 But how is this working?

     There are 2 possible ways this can work -
     a.
-There is no `hello` defined within the function (INSIDE scope), but its closure scope (OUTSIDE scope) has the variable `hello`.
+There is no `hello` defined within the function (INSIDE), but its closure scope (OUTSIDE ) has the variable `hello`.
 So, when we try to access `hello` within the function, it just returns the value from OUTSIDE scope.
-    That also means, if you change the value of the variable `hello` in outer scope, it will also
+    That also means - if you change the value of the variable `hello` in outer scope, it will also change within inner scope.
+Example -
+    ```js
+    function hello(
+    ```

 # Func expression and Arrow function